ArcadeTV/msuplus-tracker/README.md

 ---

+### What to test

+* [x] General playback: is the audio playing, stopping or fading correctly?
+* [x] Pause function, may not be implemented yet in beta versions.
+Playback pausing/resuming should be identical to the original game's behaviour.
+* [x] Different platforms: MegaSD, Mega Everdrive Pro, RetroArch /w Genesis-Plus-GX core, MiSTer (MD+ not yet compatible)
+* [x] Resetting/Restarting
+* [x] A complete playthrough would be A+, you could use cheat codes to speed up the process.

+---

 ### Games that will be released as reward when testing for one of pending games is complete

 * [ ] Global Gladiators (MSU-MD/MD+)